arrowheadapps/strapi-connector-firestore/README.md

     related: {
       collection: 'other-model',
       // Because it is a relation the connector will always apply a
-      // default indexer in attition to those defined in indexedBy
+      // default indexer in addition to those defined in indexedBy
       // but we can override the key
       indexed: 'relations',
       indexedBy: [